Letchworth State Park

-Letchworth State Park is a 14427 acre New York State Park located in Livingston County and Wyoming County in the western part of the State of New York.
+Letchworth State Park is a 14427 acre New York State Park located in Livingston and Wyoming Counties in western Upstate New York.
 The park is roughly 17 mi long, following the course of the Genesee River as it flows north through a deep gorge and over several large waterfalls.
 It is located 35 mi southwest of Rochester and 60 mi southeast of Buffalo, and spans portions of the Livingston County towns of Leicester, Mount Morris and Portage, as well as the Wyoming County towns of Castile and Genesee Falls.

 In 1859, Buffalo industrialist William Pryor Letchworth (1823–1910) began purchasing land near the Middle Falls, and started construction of his Glen Iris Estate.
 In 1906 he bequeathed the 1000 acre estate to New York, which soon after became the core of the newly created Letchworth State Park.
 The park prominently features three large waterfalls – the Upper, Middle, and Lower Falls – on the Genesee River, which flows within a deep gorge that winds through the park.
 The rock walls of the gorge, which rise up to 550 ft in places, prompted the area's reputation as the "Grand Canyon of the East".